 Ways to reduce the signs of ageing include:

-- Limit sun exposure – sun exposure accelerates ageing of the skin.
+- Limit sun exposure and use sunscreen – sun exposure accelerates ageing of the skin.
 If you want proof, compare the skin on your hands with that on your buttocks.
-Wear a hat, loose fitting clothes, sunglasses and SPF15+ sunscreen when outdoors, and avoid sunbathing.
+Avoid sunbathing and wear a hat, loose-fitting clothes, sunglasses and SPF30+ broad-spectrum sunscreen when outdoors.

 - Don’t smoke – cigarette smoking promotes skin wrinkling and is thought to accelerate the damage caused by sun exposure.
 The action of puckering up for each drag on a cigarette increases the likelihood of wrinkles around the mouth.